Honeybrook Farm

-The land
+Land

-Honeybrook Farm is situated within the Cotswold Area of Outstanding Natural Beauty and part of its area straddles the stream known as the By Brook.
+Honeybrook Farm is situated within the Cotswolds National Landscape (formerly known as Area of Outstanding Natural Beauty, or AONB) and the Bybrook River.
 The SSSI was designated due to the national importance of the herb-rich meadows and high quality calcareous grassland.
 The farmers have a small herd of Herefords, some sheep and grow a small amount of Spring barley.